DavePie/MindustryDatabase/README.md

 6. Start or restart the server
 7. Type in the respective config values for `url`, `user`, and `password` via `config CONFIG PARAMETER`
 8. Run the `reconnect` command.
-9. Register the server to the database via the `register` command (if you haven't run the `update-ip` command).
+9. Register the server to the database via the `register-server` command (if you haven't run the `update-ip` command).

 # Configs
 - `server-ip` - The IP of the Mindustry server.
 This is optional and should only be changed when necessary.
 Default is